apache/dolphinscheduler/docs/docs/en/guide/security.md

 ## Cluster Management

 > Add or update cluster
-> - Each process can be related to zero or several clusters to support multiple environment, now just support k8s.
+> - Each workflow can be related to zero or several clusters to support multiple environment, now just support k8s.
 >
 > Usage cluster
 > - After creation and authorization, k8s namespaces and processes will associate clusters.
 Each cluster will have separate workflows and task instances running independently.